5 Dinosaurs that Lived in New Jersey (And Where to See Fossils Today)

 The dinosaur Hadrosaurus foulkii lived in New Jersey about 80 million years ago

-The dinosaur Hadrosaurus foulkii lived in New Jersey about 80 million years ago and is the state’s official dinosaur.
+lived in New Jersey about 80 million years ago and is the state’s official dinosaur.

-©Audrey.m.horn, CC BY-SA 4.0 , via Wikimedia Commons
+©Audrey.m.horn, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 Like the Hadrosaurus, the Dryptosaurus was found in a marl pit in New Jersey.
-It was the first partially-complete skeleton of a carnivorous theropod dinosaur in North America.
+It was the first partially complete skeleton of a carnivorous theropod dinosaur in North America.
 It’s also a distant relative of the Tyrannosaurus rex.
 Many people know this dinosaur because of a painting called “Leaping Laelaps” which depicts two Dryptosaurus fighting.
 You can see the partial skeleton on display, the rest was filled in with estimates.

 Dryptosaurus is a dinosaur genus that lived in New Jersey

-Evidence that the dinosaurs from the Dryptosaurus genus lived in New Jersey was found through fossils discovered in a marl pit.
+genus lived in New Jersey was found through fossils discovered in a marl pit.

 ©Josep Asensi: http://durbed.deviantart.com / CC BY 3.0 – License

-Pre-historic Sharks
+5. Pre-historic Sharks

-While pre-historic sharks aren’t dinosaurs, they lived with them.
+While pre-historic sharks weren’t dinosaurs, they lived with them.
 Many pre-historic sharks, fish, and crustaceans lived in what we call New Jersey today, specifically Big Brook, New Jersey.
 Scientists have found plenty of pre-historic shark teeth in the brooks including the extinct goblin shark.
 A genus of goblin shark still lives today, but it is rarely observed.
 Apart from their mouths, they also have a flat snout that protrudes out of their head.
 In New Jersey, you can also still find crow shark teeth.
 They are small with a shoulder at their crowns.

 Pre-historic goblin shark teeth have been found in New Jersey

-Scientists have found plenty of pre-historic shark teeth in Big Brook, New Jersey including those of the goblin shark.
+Scientists have found plenty of pre-historic shark teeth in Big Brook, New Jersey including those of the

 Where to See Fossils in New Jersey